ReVanced-Extended-Community/Community-Guides/archive/ytm-guide.md

 Now when you press the [Download button in the player](https://imgur.com/a/phjYvbe) it will attempt to open [YTDLnis](https://github.com/deniscerri/ytdlnis/releases/latest) to download the media.
 You can check out [this post](https://www.reddit.com/r/revancedapp/comments/xft8vq) for the download links and info of several other downloaders you can use.
 (Keep in mind that PowerTube is no longer functioning for YT Music downloads.)

 If you want to use a downloader other than YTDLnis, navigate to Settings > ReVanced Extended > Action Bar > External downloader package name.
-Then select the downloader from the list or enter the package name of the downloader, press "OK" and install it if prompted.
+Then, select the downloader from the list or enter the package name of the downloader, press "OK" and install it if prompted.